Measure equivalence classification of transvection-free right-angled Artin groups: The Roller boundary of the Salvetti complex

-A second issue comes from cubical staircases that are not contained in any quarter plane (see e.g.\ \cite[Figure~1]{hagen2020hierarchical}).
-A similar argument as in Lemma~\ref{lem:join subgroup} can be used to prove that points which are not weakly regular are either contained in a product region or give rise to combinatorial geodesic rays which are upper boundary rays of cubical staircases in $X$.
-If one insists that in $X$ each staircase is contained in a larger quarter plane (which is the case in the universal cover of the Salvetti complex), then the answer to the above question is positive with $\mathcal C$ being the collection of quarter planes in the space.
-Also \cite[Theorem~A]{hagen2020hierarchical} gives conditions on when one can complete the staircases in $X$ (more precisely, \cite[Theorem~A]{hagen2020hierarchical} implies the existence of a \emph{factor system} as defined in \cite[Section~1.2]{hagen2020hierarchical}, and factor systems lead to completions of staircases as discussed in \cite[Section~7]{hagen2020hierarchical}).
+A second issue is that a non weakly regular point $\xi$ might be contained in the Roller boundary of a cubical staircase inside $X$ (see e.g.\ \cite[Figure~1]{hagen2020hierarchical}), but if this staircase is not contained in a quarter plane, then $\xi$ is not contained in the Roller boundary of a product subcomplex.
+Work of Hagen and Susse \cite{hagen2020hierarchical} gives conditions on when one can complete the staircases in $X$ to quarter planes, i.e. \cite[Theorem~A]{hagen2020hierarchical} implies the existence of a \emph{factor system} as defined in \cite[Section~1.2]{hagen2020hierarchical}, and factor systems lead to completions of staircases as discussed in \cite[Section~7]{hagen2020hierarchical}.
 In particular \cite[Theorem~A]{hagen2020hierarchical} applies to universal covers of Salvetti complexes and many other cube complexes.

 Given the above connection, one can prove Lemma~\ref{lem:join subgroup} using results from \cite{hagen2020hierarchical}.
-However, we chose to write out a self-contained proof for the convenience of the reader, as the in the setting of Lemma~\ref{lem:join subgroup} the proof is a short argument. \end{rk}
+However, we chose to write out a self-contained proof for the convenience of the reader, as in the setting of Lemma~\ref{lem:join subgroup} the proof is a short argument. \end{rk}